Tomahawk IIb (P-40C) Royal Air Force Fighter Academy 1/48

 Small decals are attached, and a propeller looks realistic.

 It carries a 2 x 7.62mm M2 machine gun on one side.
 It is the strong arm of 4 machine guns in total.
 Tomahawk equipped with a bulletproof fuel tank.

 I used the antenna line extra-fine metal wire.

 A marking is RAF 112th flying squadron Tomahawk Mk.
 IIb AK 578 GA-V Neville Duke pilot airplane in January – February 1942 in Egypt.

 When there are kill marks, it seems to be strong.
 This is fiction.

-There are some decals which couldn’t be stuck beautifully.
-It’s sometimes wrinkles.
-After drying, the more or less becomes beautiful, but wrinkles left a little.
+There are some decals that couldn’t be stuck beautifully.
+It’s sometimes wrinkled.
+After drying, the more or less becomes beautiful, but wrinkles are left a little.
 I think, mark softer may be overused.

-I thought it’s better to use the softer from a small amount of weak one, while watching the situation carefully.
+I thought it’s better to use the softer from a small amount of weak one while watching the situation carefully.
 The best thing is not even in a hurry.
-What is next time try using also towel or use a lukewarm water.
+What is next time try using also towel or use lukewarm water?
 I’ll use lukewarm water next time and also try a steaming towel.